GoodSync Connect Manual

 ComputerId = "gs-server-id"

-GoodSync ComputerId of this server.
-So this server can be accessed via GoodSync as gstps://computerid.userid.goodsync.
+GoodSync ComputerId of this gs-server.
+So this Server can be accessed via GoodSync as gstps://computerid.userid.goodsync.

 UserFullName = "John Smith"

-Full name of GoodSync User, may be empty.
+The full name of the GoodSync user, may be empty.

 HomeFolder = "/home/user"

-Home Folder of GoodSync user.
-If empty, then entire server is accessible.
+Home Folder of the GoodSync user.
+If empty, then the entire Server is accessible.
+If not empty, the user cannot go higher than the Home Folder.

-Folder mapping for this Server.
-Empty means no mapping, folders are presented 'as is'.
+Folder mapping for this GoodSync Server.
+Empty means no mapping, folders are presented as is.

 SysUserID = "Server\\John Smith"